youneshenniwrites/GraphQL-Server/README.md

 # GraphQL-Server

-GraphQL Server that fetches weather data from a REST API.
+GraphQL Server with custom endpoint.

 This configuration is using [graphql-yoga](https://github.com/prisma/graphql-yoga).

 graphql-yoga is a fully-featured GraphQL Server with focus on easy setup, performance & great developer experience.